 Be careful of any emails you receive with attachments that aren’t from a familiar email address.
 Unless you are certain you know the sender, or have requested a document to be sent to you, do not open any attachments as they may be malware.

 One of the easiest ways to spot a phishing email is if the message is full of spelling and grammatical errors.
 Legitimate emails sent by organizations are often proofread by numerous people and very rarely have any mistakes in the message.
-If you spot an obvious error, treat the email as suspicious and be wary of clicking on any of the links or replying.
+If you spot an obvious error, treat the email as suspicious and don’t interact with it in any way.

 Be suspicious of any unsolicited email you receive from someone you do not recognize.
 Scammers are often very clever at disguising a phishing scam as a legitimate email from a reputable organization.
-If you feel that something isn’t quite right with an email, you’ll almost always be right.
+Therefore, if you feel that something isn’t quite right with an email, you’ll almost always be right.

 If you believe you have received a phishing email from someone claiming to be a specific organization, forward the email on to customer services so that organization is aware and can take action by warning other customers.

 If you’re concerned any of your online or email accounts have been hacked, change your password straight away.
 For extra security, download antivirus protection to ensure your computer isn’t affected by malicious scam emails.
-Unfortunately, this won’t protect against all phishing emails, but using common sense and vigilance will help to protect you from scams.
+Unfortunately, this won’t protect against all phishing emails.
+However, using common sense and vigilance will help to protect you from scams.